Kison/strapi-plugin-quill-editor/README.md

-# Quill Editor for Strapi
+# Quill Field for Strapi

 A custom field plugin for Strapi that provides an advanced rich text editor with enhanced formatting options.
 This plugin replaces the default Strapi editor with a Quill-based editor that supports font families, font sizes, colors, and more.